-We perform ongoing evaluations of our business, operational efficiency and cost structure, and implement restructuring actions as we deem necessary.
-As a result of our most recent evaluation, we recorded restructuring charges of \$23.9 during 2015 to consolidate certain of our sites and to reduce our workforce.
-Our cash restructuring charges of \$19.5 were primarily for employee termination costs, and our non-cash charges of \$4.4 were primarily to write down certain equipment to recoverable amounts.
-Our restructuring charges for 2015 included headcount reductions at various sites, including reductions at under-utilized manufacturing sites in higher cost locations, as well as costs associated with the consolidation of two of our semiconductor sites into a single location.
-In an effort to reduce the cost structure and improve the margin performance of our semiconductor business, our actions resulted in a reduction in the related workforce and a write down of certain equipment.
-At December 31, 2015, our restructuring provision was \$10.7 (December 31, 2014 - \$1.9) comprised primarily of employee termination costs.
-See note 10.
-In 2014, we recorded a net reversal of \$2.1 primarily to adjust for reduced payments in relation to a site that was part of a previous restructuring action.
-In 2013, we recorded restructuring charges of \$28.0, consisting primarily of employee termination costs related to previous restructuring actions implemented throughout our global network.
+We recorded restructuring charges of \$23.9 in 2015.
+Our restructuring charges for 2015 consisted of cash charges of \$19.5, primarily for employee termination costs at various sites, including headcount reductions in certain under-utilized manufacturing sites in higher cost locations, and non-cash charges of \$4.4, primarily to write down certain equipment to recoverable amounts.
+These 2015 charges also included costs associated with the consolidation of two of our semiconductor sites, to reduce the cost structure and improve the margin performance of that business.
+In 2014, we recorded a net reversal of previous restructuring charges of \$2.1 primarily to adjust for reduced payments in relation to a site that was part of a previous restructuring action.